kenjyco/dotfiles/notes.md

 Add [vim-tmux-navigator][] style navigation that uses `ctrl-h`, `ctrl-j`, `ctrl-k`, `ctrl-l` to move between tmux panes and vim splits (without using the `^b` prefix for tmux or the `^w` prefix for vim)
-- Update the `vim/vimrc` file to Add the `vim-tmux-navigator` plugin to vundle
+- Update the `vim/vimrc` file to add the `vim-tmux-navigator` plugin to vundle
 - Update the keybindings in the `tmux/tmux.conf` file

 [vim-tmux-navigator]: https://github.com/christoomey/vim-tmux-navigator

-Move `.Xdefaults`, `.inputrc`, and `.gitconfig` to their own sub-directories and remove the leading `.` from the filenames.
+Move `.Xdefaults`, `.inputrc`, and `.gitconfig` to their own sub-directories and remove the leading `.` from the filenames

     % mkdir x input git
     % git mv .Xdefaults x/Xdefaults
     % git mv .inputrc input/inputrc
     % git mv .gitconfig git/gitconfig

-Update the `setup.bash` script to use the new paths for symbolic links.
+Update the `setup.bash` script to use the new paths for symbolic links

+Update this `notes.md` file with minor cosmetic changes (to parts of the file that were committed in the past)

+Add the `conqueterm` and `fugitive` plugins to Vundle

+Add the `acs` function to `shell/common.d/apt.sh` as a light wrapper around `apt-cache search` and add the `partitions2` alias to `shell/common.d/sudo.sh`